-In order to reap the rewards from cash back credit cards, you need to understand your spending habits.
-Choose a credit card that will pay you a high percentage for purchases you regularly make.
+To reap the rewards from cash-back credit cards, you need to understand your spending habits.
+Choose a credit card that will pay you a high percentage for regular purchases.
 You’ll also want to consider how the sign-up offers, annual fees, and category bonuses fit with your financial situation.

 Sign-Up Bonuses and Introductory Offers

-It’s common for credit cards to offer a sign-up bonus (ie. introductory offer) as an incentive to future cardholders.
+It’s common for credit cards to offer a sign-up bonus (i.e. an introductory offer) as an incentive to future cardholders.

-While it’s not as common for cash back credit cards to carry annual fees, some of them do (and offer a larger cash back bonus in an effort to make up for it).
+While it’s not as common for cash-back credit cards to carry annual fees, some of them do (and offer larger cash-back bonuses to make up for it).
 The annual fee is only worth paying if the rewards outweigh the cost.

-Also review the earning caps for specific categories.
-For example, the American Express Blue Cash Preferred® Card offers 6% cash back for groceries, but this only applies for $6,000 of supermarket purchases per year (then it returns to the standard 1% rate).
-The gas reward for this card is at 3%.
+Also, review the earning caps for specific categories.
+For example, the American Express Blue Cash Preferred® Card offers 6% cash back for groceries, but this only applies to $6,000 of supermarket purchases per year (then it returns to the standard 1% rate).
+The gas reward for this card is 3%.

 Why Choose a Cash Back Card?

 Cash-back credit cards are a popular choice for many, but you should review the pros and cons to see whether it’s the right credit card for you.